-Digital data holds immense significance and drives various aspects of individual interactions to life. from government initiatives.
+Digital data holds immense significance and drives various aspects of individual life, from interactions government initiatives.
 It refers to any information created. stored, and communicated in digital form.
-This includes text, images, videos, audio recordings, social financial media posts, transactions. government records, and much more.
+This includes text, images, videos, audio recordings, social media posts, financial transactions. government records, and much more.
 In essence, it's any information represented electronically.